What is a loss adjuster and how do they affect my home insurance claim?

 How do I find a loss assessor?

-You can appoint your own loss assessor to work on your behalf.
-The Institute of Public Loss Assessors is the professional body representing UK loss assessors.
-They can link you to an experienced assessor in your area.
+To find a loss assessor, contact The Institute of Public Loss Assessors, the professional body representing UK loss assessors.
+They can link you to an assessor in your area.

 Can I hire a loss adjuster, rather than a loss assessor?

-Who decides how much my claim should be: the loss adjuster or the insurance provider?
+Who decides how much my claim should be, the loss adjuster or insurance provider?

 That depends.
 In some cases, the loss adjuster may be authorised to settle the claim.
 In other cases, they simply make recommendations to your insurance provider.